Guide to a Career in Law

 Briefings from Lawyer 2B

-If you’re thinking about a career in law but aren’t sure whether it’s a good idea or not, Lawyer 2B’s webcast powered by The University of Law is a must-view.
-If you are registered and logged in to the site, click on the link below to access the webcast.
-If not, please register or sign in with your details below.
+If you’re thinking about a career in law but aren’t sure whether it’s a good idea or not, Lawyer 2B’s webcast powered by The University of Law can help you make a decision.